My Home Loan Has Been Sold, What Should I Expect?

 Y – es, We’re Here to Help

-For more information on mortgage arrears, the Abhaile services, tips on taking control of mortgage debt and some frequently asked mortgage arrears questions, check out our Abhaile Blog.
+For more information on mortgage arrears, the Abhaile services, tips on taking control of mortgage debt and some frequently asked mortgage arrears questions, check out our Abhaile homepage.
 That’s all for now but check back soon for more top tips!

 Would you like some one-to-one free and non-judgmental support with mortgage arrears?
 Call the MABS National Helpline on 0818 07 2000 Monday to Friday, from 9am to 8pm.
 Text an adviser on WhatsApp 086 035 3141 or request a callback if you want to talk confidentially about mortgage debt or general financial matters.